Pantry Pest Control

 Pantry pests are a group of insects that infest grains, flour, cereal, dry rice or pasta, pet food, crackers, nuts, and more.
 They are also commonly referred to as “stored product pests”.
 Some of these pests are minuscule, making it difficult to detect until you go to use your flour or dried grain product.
 But where do pantry pests come from?
 Oftentimes, infestations begin when a product that is already infested gets into your property.

-Common Pantry Pests in Santa Fe NM
+Common Pantry Pests in Santa Fe and Albuquerque

 There are many types of pantry pests, and they all have different preferences when it comes to the types of products they infest.
 They typically target whole grains, corn, beans, dried fruits, seeds, pet food, flour, and rice.
 The most common pantry pests we deal with here in Santa Fe NM include: